 ♦ ♦ ♦

-The blog posts in this series are companion pieces to our upcoming release: Walking with the Waodani.
+The blog posts in this series are companion pieces to our newest release, Walking with the Waodani.
 In Part 2, we’ll learn about Russell’s experience spear-fishing in the piranha-infested waters of the Amazon River!